AndrewBridgeman/Star-Wars-Specializer/README.md

 Run 'main.py.'

+First, you will be presented with a window asking you to select the folder you would like to save your video to.
+You can go within folders by double clicking.
+Once you have found the desired folder, click it once and select "Choose Folder."

-You will be presented with a window detailing the scenes you specified in 'instructions.yaml.'
+You will next be presented with a window detailing the scenes you specified in 'instructions.yaml.'
 Select the scenes you would like to include with the checkboxes.
-After, enter the file directory you wish to export to and the name you would like to call the file (no '.mp4' necessary).
+After, enter the name you would like to call the file (no '.mp4' necessary).
 Click 'Assemble' and you will be provided with an MP4 file of your very own custom movie!